ERDDAP/erddap/TECHNICAL_BOARD.md

 * **ERDDAP™ Release Feature Goals**, which determine specific features which we aim to include in each release of ERDDAP™.
 These are documented in the GitHub project for each release.

-* **ERDDAP™ Style Guide** which specifies coding styles and practices to be followed in ERDDAP™ code.The ERDDAP™ Technical Board operates on the following basis:* Where possible communication of the Technical Board should be public and asynchronous.
+* **ERDDAP™ Style Guide** which specifies coding styles and practices to be followed in ERDDAP™ code.

+The ERDDAP™ Technical Board operates on the following basis:

+* Where possible communication of the Technical Board should be public and asynchronous.
 In many cases this means utilizing GitHub Discussions and Issues.

-When a meeting of the Technical Board is needed, notes should be published.
+* When a meeting of the Technical Board is needed, notes should be published.

 * Technical Board meetings are open to all interested parties, but the Board seeks only to find consensus amongst Board members, and representatives from the team that submitted the proposal.